 NYGB continues to build, maintain and plan for a sizeable Investment Portfolio over the near and medium terms that meets NYGB's mission and key investment criteria.
-To that end, NYGB focused its efforts in FY 2021 - 22 on investment origination, credit underwriting and execution, risk management practices and procedures, staff and critical infrastructure development, impact metrics estimation, reporting and evaluation and stakeholder engagement, while continuing to improve its operational frameworks.
-All of these activities were complimented by an expanded focus on advancing NYGB's work to support DACs, driven and informed by an extensive stakeholder engagement process.
-These multifaceted efforts position NYGB to not only advance equitable financing solutions, but also preserve its capital while also delivering commercial returns that grow its capital base for reinvestment in NYS.
-Simultaneously, NYGB activities continue to generate energy and environmental impact benefits that contribute to the primary Clean Energy Fund ("CEF") objectives of GHG emissions reductions, customer bill savings, energy efficiency, clean energy generation and mobilization of private sector capital.
+To that end, NYGB focused its efforts in FY 2022 - 23 on investment origination, credit underwriting and execution, risk management practices and procedures, staff and critical infrastructure development, impact metrics estimation, reporting and evaluation and stakeholder engagement, while continuing to improve its operational frameworks.
+All of these activities were complemented by an expanded focus on advancing NYGB's work to support DACs, driven and informed by an extensive stakeholder engagement process.
+Simultaneously, NYGB activities continue to generate energy and environmental impact benefits that contribute to the primary Clean Energy Fund ("CEF") objectives of GHG emissions reductions, customer bill savings, energy efficiency, clean energy generation and mobilization of private sector capital.3